oroinc/oro-phpstorm-plugin/README.md

 Features
 -----------------------------
+- Autocomplete for the *acl.yml*
+- Autocomplete for the *entity.yml*
+- Autocomplete for the *datagrid.yml*
-- autocomplete for the acl.yml, entity.yml, datagrid.yml
+- Autocomplete for the *workflow.yml*
+- Possibility to navigate via RequireJS modules
 - ...

 Note: plugin is under heavy development, so the full list of the features will be provided when stable version is released.